jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 just one file with a huge if-statement, maybe I can try to extend it...".

 So you start poking around the project.
-You might think that there seems to be a lot of files for such a simple problem, and think that it looks too complicated, but nonetheless you quickly stumble upon the `conventions/` folder which seems to have a file for each convention it supports.
+You might think that there seems to be a lot of files for such a simple problem, and that it looks too complicated, but nonetheless you quickly stumble upon the `conventions/` folder which seems to have a file for each convention it supports.

 ## Adding a new style